 Guthrie is a very small city located in the state of Kentucky.
 With a population of 1,336 people and just one neighborhood, Guthrie is the 236th largest community in Kentucky.

-When you are in Guthrie, you'll notice that it is more blue-collar than most other communities in America.
-40.18% of Guthrie’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Guthrie is a blue-collar town, with 40.18% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Guthrie is a city of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Guthrie who work in office and administrative support (12.93%), sales jobs (12.70%), and maintenance occupations (9.47%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Guthrie is worth considering.